 java.max_changelog_entries = 0

-You can delete cached data from the command line, using the SQL interface:
+You can delete and request a regeneration of cached data from the command line:

-spacewalk-sql -i SQL> delete from rhnPackageRepodata; SQL> insert into rhnRepoRegenQueue (id, CHANNEL_LABEL, REASON, FORCE) (select sequence_nextval('rhn_repo_regen_queue_id_seq'), C.label, 'package summary modification', 'Y' from rhnChannel C); SQL> \q
+DELETE FROM rhnPackageRepodata; INSERT INTO rhnRepoRegenQueue (id, CHANNEL_LABEL, REASON, FORCE) (SELECT sequence_nextval('rhn_repo_regen_queue_id_seq'), C.label, 'cached data regeneration', 'Y' FROM rhnChannel C); \q